 Airport Code: JFK

-The main international airport for New York City, JFK sees arrivals and departures from almost every international airline in the world.
-While a number of domestic flights are handled at JFK, the nearby LaGuardia Airport (near the end of this list) is NYC's main domestic airport.
-American Airlines and Delta Airlines have a large number of connections through JFK, as does the popular, low-cost airline JetBlue Airways.
+As the main airport for New York City, JFK sees arrivals and departures from almost every international airline in the world.
+JFK handles most international flights while LaGuardia Airport (also in Queens) is more popular for domestic flights.
+American Airlines and Delta Airlines have a large number of connections through JFK, as does JetBlue.

 06 of 25